 To make things better, to help the others, to make a difference in this world.
 This should be your aim and your answer.

 Why are you applying for a job in our institution?

 Clever applicant will not only list his related experience, but also mention specific achievements from his job.
 Did you help a child to change his lifestyle?
 Did you help the sufferers to find new hope?
-If yo did so, do not hesitate to mention it in the job interview.
+If yo did so, do not hesitate to mention it in the interview.
 You can even become a little emotional.
-It is okay in this type of job interview.
+It is okay in this type of job.
 And if you touch the emotions of the hiring committee, your chances of being hired will increase immediately.

 How do you imagine your normal working day?